AlizaSaadi/LEAF---DATASETS/README.md

 ---

-## Step 6 — Export Dataset
+## Step 6 — Feature Selection

-The processed ecological dataset is exported for downstream machine learning tasks.
+Although many environmental variables are generated, only the highest-impact predictors are retained through iterative feature importance analysis.

+The final published dataset contains **18 predictive variables**.

 ---

-# Feature Selection for XGBoost

-Although many environmental variables are generated during preprocessing, only the highest-impact variables are retained for model training.

-Feature selection was performed through iterative importance analysis.

-The final model uses **18 ecological predictors**, including:

-- Regional trend
-- NDVI lag variables
-- Pressure statistics
-- Land Surface Temperature
-- Relative humidity range
-- Temperature minimum
-- Dew point
-- Cloud cover variability
-- Land type interactions
-- Moisture–temperature interactions

----

 # XGBoost Training Pipeline

-The ecological dataset is used to train a recall-oriented XGBoost classifier.
+The ecological dataset was used to train a recall-oriented XGBoost classifier.

-The training pipeline consists of:
+The training procedure consists of:

-- Temporal filtering using data up to **2011**
+- Temporal filtering using data up to 2011
 - Stratified train-test split
 - SMOTE oversampling
 - Custom focal loss